 Designing for Buoy Labs, an award-winning smart home iOT for water startup

-Presenting a summary report of the findings
+Summary report of the findings to stakeholders

 Creating mockups and prototyping app screens

-Buoy website with eCommence
+Buoy website with eCommence and help center

 Buoy device packaging (functional design suggestions and design collaboration with contracted vendors)